NordajC/movie-web-app/README.md

 # movie-web-app
-Movie web app using Vidsrc.to with Awais, Noshad and Senthuran.s
+Movie web app using Vidsrc.to with Awais, Noshad and Senthuran